Man killed as car hits people outside club

 Man killed as car hits people outside Stockport club

-A murder investigation has been launched after a man died and several more were injured when a car hit pedestrians in Greater Manchester.
+A murder investigation has been launched after a man died and two others were injured when a car hit pedestrians in Greater Manchester.

 They were struck at the Salisbury Club in Truro Avenue, Stockport, at about 22:45 BST on Sunday.